leobrod44/Smartess/smartessweb/README.md

 ### Running Instructions:

-1. In your code editor terminal go to the correct folder/directory (it is "smartessweb").
+1. In your code editor terminal go to the correct folder/directory.
 For reference, here is how mine looks:

 2. Type the following command and press enter: